Mah-mu-dul/To-do-client-scic-job-task/README.md

 Mahmudul Hasan

 ## fetures of the site
+- you have to create an account to enjoy this feature.
 - you can write your to do lists here.
 - after complite a task you can chack the task.
 - you can shidule a task or event according to date and time.
 - you can edit a task (  name, date and time ).
 - also you can delete a task by clicking delete button.
+## technology used in this site:
+1. React js
+2. tailwind css
+3. html 5
+4. css 3
+5. firebase
+6. express